All of our public knowledge, in one place.

 95dd9b68-...

-In Entra, create (or reuse) an app registration and grant it permission to read mail for the mailbox you are connecting, then approve admin consent per your organization’s policy.
-If your organization restricts application access to specific mailboxes, ensure the app is allowed to access the mailbox you enter in KDesk.
+In Entra, create or reuse an app registration and grant it permission to read mail for the mailbox you are connecting, then approve admin consent per your organization's policy.
+If your organization restricts application access to specific mailboxes, make sure the app is allowed to access the mailbox you enter in KDesk.

 The Google Workspace provider uses a Google service account with domain-wide delegation, plus a delegated user (the mailbox user you want to impersonate for reading mail).
 KDesk validates that a delegated user is present, and it requires a service account JSON key to be present.
 When editing an existing inbox, you can leave the JSON field blank to keep the stored key, or paste a new JSON to rotate it.